Apexilicious - The Hidden Flavors of Apex

 If you ever happened to have prepared for DS and Algos (for interviews or hackathons like Google Code Jam) then you will know it is a Bit manipulation question.
 Yes!
 Apex does support bit manipulation with bitwise operators.
 Apex is filled with features like these and many others that we often do not consider using, probably because we underestimate apex.
 With apexilicious we will see how much of a performance improvement and clean code can be achieved by leveraging the simplest of these features from this amazing language.

-you can get one year subscription for free if you get 10 of your Salesforce friends enrolled for inteygrate newsletter by submitting a simple form here.
+Get one year subscription for free if you get 10 of your Salesforce friends enrolled for inteygrate newsletter by submitting a simple form here.
 Along with a weekly Apex recipe, it will also include access to other premium articles, code base/libraries (e.g. Boolean Engine), design patterns implementations and support for your programming journey.